richweiss/citizenry_project2/readme.md

 Day 6 | Aug 16th

     * Reviewing Irwin's next steps: connecting app.post('/sessions/create', in app.js

+    * Since I'm getting issues because I disconnected the routes (kills db.js, login, signup, etc) going to load boilerplate into a different folder and seeing what I can do from there.
+If successful will scrap this original folder and replace code.

     * If I get stuck I need to get the following done while waiting for help: